 Basal Cell Carcinoma (BCC) is the most common type of skin cancer.
 About 80% of all skin cancers are BCC.
 BCC are easily treated in their early stages.
 Although this type of skin cancer seldom spreads or metastasizes to vital organs, it can damage surrounding tissue.
 When small skin cancers are removed, the scars are usually cosmetically acceptable.
 If tumors are very large, a skin graft or flap may be used to repair the wound to achieve the best cosmetic result and allow for proper healing.
-BCC are easily removed during an office visit with Dr. Tabor.
+BCC are easily reduced during an office visit with Dr. Tabor.
 This is a minimally invasive procedure during which Dr. Tabor will likely excise the remaining cancer cells and close the skin with sutures.

 Warning Signs of BCC: